guirgouveia/stack.io-assignment/docs/task-1-dockerize.md

 This command runs the Docker container and maps the port 8080 inside the Docker container to port 8080 on your local machine.

-Now, you can access the webserver at `http://localhost:8080`.

-> Noticen that the app requires a MySQL Server running, so it is more convenient to run the app using Docker Compose, as explained in the next section.
+Now, you can access the webserver at `http://localhost:8080`, but it will break very soon, because the app requires a MySQL Server running, hence, it is more convenient to run the app using Docker Compose, as explained in the next section.

 ### Running with Docker Compose